 The proposed changes are largely centered around food safety and:

-- 1) Classify food establishments by risk level.
-Food establishments will be assigned a risk level from 1-3 depending, in part, on the type of food establishment and menu being served. - 2)Require certain types of food establishments to employ a Certified Food Protection Manager.
-The risk level of food establishment is directly correlated with the number of Certified Food Protection Managers required and the minimum number of inspections that will be performed each year.
+1) Classify food establishments by risk level.
+Food establishments will be assigned a risk level from 1-3 depending, in part, on the type of food establishment and menu being served.

 Final Version: 12/04/15